tomasmark79/MarkWareVCMake/README.md

    ```bash
    code .
    ```
+4. File SolutionUpgrade.py can later update the template files from the repository that you choose.
+More information inside the script.

 From this point, you have a fully functional solution for developing Linux binaries, regardless of the host platform.